 What Should Your Export & ITAR Compliance Manual Include?

-When your draft an ITAR compliance policy or manual it should cover a broad range of issues that show that you really understand ITAR regulations and that you have mechanisms in place to reduce the possibility of compliance violations.
+When your draft an ITAR compliance manual it should cover a broad range of issues that show that you really understand ITAR regulations and that you have mechanisms in place to reduce the possibility of compliance violations.

 Showing that you have standard procedures from the head of ITAR compliance down to your employees throughout the company is also important.

-Your ITAR compliance manual should also have sufficient evidence to show that your company is committed to following the underlying intent of import and export regulations.
+Your ITAR manual should also have sufficient evidence to show that your company is committed to following the underlying intent of import and export regulations.
 This can include mandatory disclosure policies, making that your subcontractors and manufacturers are also in compliance.

 The federal government wants to be assured that important information is not getting into the wrong hands.
 When violations occur, it is simply too late to try to write procedures.